Using this item and referring to it is encouraged, and please use it in presentations, web pages, newspapers, blogs and reports.

 For any form of publication, please include the link to this page and give the creator credit (in this case Peter Prokosch)

 Madagascar Plover (Charadrius thoracicus), Tsimanampetsotsa National Park, Madagascar

-The Madagascar Plover (Charadrius thoracicus) with its possibly less than 1000 individuals remaining belongs to vulnerable endemic species of Madagascar.
+The Madagascar Plover (Charadrius thoracicus), with possibly less than 1000 birds remaining belongs to vulnerable endemic species of Madagascar.
 One of its strongholds is Lake Tsimanampetsotsa.
-The Tsimanampetsotsa National Park with its salt lake and dry spiny forests comprises 430 km2 and has been protected already in 1927 due to its biological meaning (high endemism of species).
-The lake became because of its international importance the first Ramsar site of Madagascar.
+The Tsimanampetsotsa National Park with its salt lake and dry spiny forests comprises of 430 km2 and has been protected since 1927 due to its biological meaning (high endemism of species).
+The lake became protected because of its international importance as the first Ramsar site of Madagascar.